< Go to Hiking Shoes - Men's

 Hands-on Gear Review

-Cons: Wears quickly, poor foot support, not waterproof.
+Cons: Wears quickly, poor foot support, not waterproof

 The fit is average, and the shoe is cushy and soft, but lacks arch support.
 However, it is one of two shoes we tested with wide sizes up to 15.
 This product would be a good fit for someone looking for a shoe for occasional light dayhikes and a good casual shoe to wear around town.
-It also fits a nice niche for ultra-hot hiking, or warm-weather trips where you will be in the water frequently.
+It also fits a nice niche for ultra-hot hiking, long-distance adventures, or warm-weather trips where you will be in the water frequently.

 The Keen Marshall WP is a similarly fitting shoe that is also very breathable, and offers more foot support and durability.
 Our Best Buy winner Keen Targhee 2 is a more supportive, waterproof lightweight shoe that is popular for long distance hiking as well.

 This model is a plush, comfortable shoe right out of the box, but lacks the arch support and fit to make it comfortable for long days or rough terrain.
 The lightweight mesh and leather upper wraps the foot in ample padding.
 It sports a version of our favorite lacing system: four lower webbing eyelets on the midfoot and two closely spaced traditional eyelets above.
 This system provides good lacing options, and is used by The North Face Ultra 109 GTX.